Wild Bill Hickok: Death

 On August 1, 1876, Hickok was playing poker at Nuttal & Mann's Saloon No. 10 in Deadwood, Dakota Territory.
-When a seat opened up at the table, a drunk man named Jack McCall sat down to play.
+A seat opened up at the table and a drunk man named Jack McCall sat down to play.
 McCall lost heavily.
-Hickok encouraged McCall to quit the game until he could cover his losses and offered to give him money for breakfast.
-Although McCall accepted the money, he was apparently insulted.
+Hickok encouraged him to quit the game until he could cover his losses, and offered to give him money for breakfast.
+McCall accepted the money, but he was apparently insulted.

 The next day, Hickok was playing poker again.
-He usually sat with his back to a wall so he could see the entrance, but the only seat available when he joined the game was a chair facing away from the door.
-He twice asked another man at the table, Charles Rich, to change seats with him, but Rich refused.
-McCall then entered the saloon, walked up behind Hickok, drew his Colt Model 1873 Single Action Army .45-caliber revolver, and shouted, "Damn you!
-Take that!" before shooting Hickok in the back of the head at point-blank range.
+He usually sat with his back to a wall so that he could see the entrance, but the only seat available when he joined the game was a chair facing away from the door.
+He twice asked Charles Rich to change seats with him, but Rich refused.
+McCall then entered the saloon, walked up behind Hickok, drew his Colt Single Action Army .45-caliber revolver serial #2079, and shouted, "Take that!" as he shot Hickok in the back of the head at point-blank range.

 Hickok died instantly.
-The bullet emerged through his right cheek and struck another player, riverboat Captain William Massie, in the left wrist.
-Hickok may have told his friend Charlie Utter and others who were traveling with them that he thought he would be killed while in Deadwood.
+The bullet emerged through his right cheek and struck Captain William Massie in the left wrist.
+Hickok had told his friend Charlie Utter that he thought that he would be killed while in Deadwood.

 Hickok was playing five-card stud or five-card draw when he was shot.
-He was holding two pairs: black aces and black eights (although there is some dispute as to the suit of one of the aces, diamond vs. spade) as his "up cards", which has since become widely known as the "dead man's hand".
-The identity of the fifth card (his "hole card") is also the subject of debate.
+He was holding two pairs: black aces and black eights as his "up cards", which has since become widely known as the "dead man's hand".
+The identity of the fifth card is the subject of debate.